sujith-eag/vu-library/docs/mca/rm/u1_2_rp.md

 The task of formulating, or defining, a research problem is a step of greatest importance in the entire research process.

-## 2. Extensive literature survey/ Review the Literature
+## 2. Extensive Literature Review

-Once the problem has been identified, a brief summary (synopsis) of it should be prepared.

-To do this, the researcher must review the literature related to the research problem.

-This step provides foundational knowledge about the problem area

-The review of literature also educates the researcher about what studies have been conducted in the past, how these studies were conducted, and the conclusions in the problem area
+After identifying the problem, conduct a thorough **literature review** to:

+- Understand previous research in the field

+- Discover existing methodologies and findings

+- Identify gaps in knowledge

+- Help develop a theoretical foundation for your study

 ## 3. Development of working hypotheses

-After extensive literature survey, researcher should state in clear terms the working hypothesis or hypotheses.

-The role of the hypothesis is to guide the researcher by delimiting the area of research and to keep him on the right track.
+Based on the literature review, formulate clear **working hypotheses** to guide the research.

+Purpose of Hypotheses:
+- Define the research boundaries
-It sharpens his thinking and focuses attention on the more important facets of the problem.
+- Sharpen focus on important parts of the problem

-The development of working hypotheses can be developed by using the following approach:
+- Help structure analysis

+Methods of Developing Hypotheses:
-(a) Discussions with colleagues and experts about the problem, its origin and the objectives in seeking a solution;
+- Discussions with colleagues or experts

-(b) Examination of data and records, if available, concerning the problem for possible trends, peculiarities and other clues;

-(c) Review of similar studies in the area or of the studies on similar problems;

-(d) Exploratory personal investigation which involves original field interviews on a limited scale with interested parties and individuals with a view to secure greater insight into the practical aspects of the problem.
+- Review of data, records, and past research
+- Exploratory personal investigation involving fieldwork or interviews for better insight

 ## 4. Preparing the Research Design

-The researcher is required to prepare a research design.

-There are several research designs, such as, experimental and non-experimental hypothesis testing.
+A **research design** outlines the framework for collecting and analyzing data.
+It should be tailored to suit the research problem and objectives.

-Experimental designs can be either informal designs or formal designs, out of which the researcher must select one for his own project.The preparation of the research design, appropriate for a particular research problem, involves usually the consideration of the following:
+The preparation of the Research Design, appropriate for a particular research problem, involves usually the consideration of the following:

-i.
-The means of obtaining the information;
-ii.
-The availability and skills of the researcher and his staff (if any);
+1. Methods of data collection

+2. Skills and availability of staff and researcher

-iii.
-Explanation of the way in which selected means of obtaining information will be organized and the reasoning leading to the selection;
+3. Explanation of the way in which the collected information will be organized and the reasoning leading to the selection;

-iv.
-The time available for research; and
-v.
-The cost factor relating to research, i.e., the finance available for the purpose.
+4. Time constraints for research

+5. Financial resources available

+Types of designs include **experimental** and **non-experimental** hypothesis testing, and within these, **formal** and **informal** designs.

 ## 5. Determining sample design

-The way of selecting a sample is popularly known as the sample design.
+A **sample design** is a strategy used for selecting study units from the population.

 In other words, a sample design is a definite plan determined before any data are actually collected.

+>[!caution] Question
+>Determine the Sample design with their different types

 A brief mention of the important sample designs is as follows:
 1. Deliberate sampling